-This security advisory describes one medium risk vulnerability.
+This security bulletin contains one medium risk vulnerability.

 Exploit availability: YesDescription

 The vulnerability allows a remote attacker to execute arbitrary SQL queries in database.

 The vulnerability exists due to insufficient sanitization of user-supplied data if untrusted data is used as a StringAgg delimiter (e.g., in Django applications that offer downloads of data as a series of rows with a user-specified column delimiter).
 By passing a suitably crafted delimiter to a contrib.postgres.aggregates.StringAgg instance, it was possible to break escaping and inject malicious SQL in Django 1.11 before 1.11.28, 2.2 before 2.2.10, and 3.0 before 3.0.3.
 A remote attacker can send a specially crafted request to the affected application and execute arbitrary SQL commands within the application database.